 Laura's revelation that sometimes her "arms bend back" is one of the more famous lines in the original series.
 This occurred in a Red Room dream of Cooper's in the "Zen or to Catch a Killer Episode" in which, as I've previously related, Cooper was made up to ostensibly appear to be much older.
 It was also in that episode that Laura had kissed him and whispered in his ear.
 Cooper woke and said he knew who Laura's killer was, but then he went back to sleep and forgot what he knew by morning.
 In a later episode, with the waiter remarking to Leland that the gum he liked was coming back in style, Cooper flashed back to the dream and remembered Laura saying that her father had killed her.
 But one has the feeling he hears something different in this second iteration for the fact that Leland killed Laura would no longer be a shocking revelation to him.
 Cooper is already aware that her father killed her.

 The dialogue in this partial repeat is not quite the

 same as in the original episode.
 Laura pulling back the mask of her face

-now is a fresh element, as is her being then ripped screaming from the
+is a fresh element, as is the terrible event of her being then ripped screaming from the

 (50) A great wind comes through which blows the curtains (51) as Cooper watches.
-(52) The curtains blown completely away a white horse is seen in the distance and black beyond.
+(52) The curtains blown completely away a white horse is seen in the black distance.
 (53) Cooper.
 (54) The camera zooms into the black beyond the horse.

 (55) We are shown the zigzag floor shaking violently.
-(56) Then suddenly we return to Phillip seated on Cooper's left as he was earlier, frozen, stuck in time.
-(57) Cooper regards him.
-(58) Then Phillip moves and asks again, "Is it future or is it past?"
+(56) Then suddenly we return to Gerard seated on Cooper's left as he was earlier, frozen, stuck in time.
+(57) Gerard regards him.
+(58) Then Gerard moves and asks again, "Is it future or is it past?"